utilitywarehouse/semaphore-service-mirror/README.md

 ### Global
 Contains configuration globally shared by all runners.

+* `globalSvcLabelSelector`: Labels used to select global services
-* `labelSelector`: Label used to select services to mirror
+* `mirrorSvcLabelSelector`: Label used to select services to mirror
 * `mirrorNamespace`: Namespace used to locate/place mirrored objects
 * `serviceSync`: Whether to sync services on startup and delete records that cannot be located based on the label selector.
 Defaults to false